-The product development in the ROR project has advanced so far that the company now sets the goal to deliver a drug candidate during the third quarter with the potential to treat refractory solid cancers as well as hematologic cancers.
+The product development in the ROR project aims to deliver a drug candidate during the third quarter with the potential to treat refractory solid cancers as well as hematologic cancers.
 This means that also the commercialization of this project will commence in 2014.
+However, the road towards the selection of a candidate drug is still risky since necessary safety- and efficacy studies are currently ongoing.
 A successful commercialization may involve a sale probably with a stepwise compensation at signing of the agreement and when the project reaches milestones, or a partnership that yields net income and funding of a continued drug development.